gawdeparag/iochat/README.md

 # iochat
 A simple "socket.io" Chat App Using Web sockets. <br>
-Used Brad Traversy's video as a reference.
-Thanks Brad!!
+Used <a href="https://github.com/bradtraversy">Brad Traversy's</a> video as a reference...